Skip to main content

 People experiencing domestic abuse are prioritised under our housing allocation scheme.
 This sets out the rules that decide who can apply for council and social housing available through the council.
 Demand for this type of housing is very high, and it can take a long time to be rehoused.

-If you are experiencing or are at risk of domestic abuse, you can ask any council for help to find another place to live.
+You can ask any council for help to find another place to live.

-If you are not eligible for housing assistance
+If you're not eligible for housing assistance